-The above installation makes wired connections on the wall, electric links joining videos of protests taken mostly in Melbourne, some overseas, using iPads and iPhones. he issues are too many, racism, refugee abuse, homophobia, Islamaphobia, climate, war.
+Wires connect on the wall, electric links joining videos of protests taken mostly in Melbourne, some overseas, using iPads and iPhones.
+The issues are too many, racism, refugee abuse, homophobia, Islamaphobia, climate, war.
 Many of us organise and walk, or stand with the unfolding banners flapping trying towards change.
 Spread across a large wall this exhibition, invites viewers to contemplate the fact that (although not reported in the common media) everyday, ordinary people take to the streets, or gather in some way, to show non-acceptance of injustice and intolerance.
 Nothing is hidden.
 We cannot be afraid.

 Drawings, paintings, photographs translated to Oxford weave waterproof cushions available through me or at shops around Brunswick.